Chart Color Schemes

 Household Composition

-Holder has a typical household mix, with a lower-than-average median household size
+Holder has a typical household mix, with a fairly typical median household size

 Family households account for 72.3% of all households, including 31.5% couples with children, 29.0% couples without children, and 11.2% single parent families.
-Non-family households constitute the remaining 27.7%, with lone person households at 24.9% and group households comprising 2.2%.
-The median household size is 2.5 people, which is smaller than the Australian Capital Territory average of 2.6.
+Non-family households make up the remaining 27.7%, with lone person households at 24.9% and group households comprising 2.2% of the total.
+The median household size is 2.5 people, which matches the Australian Capital Territory average.

 Frequently Asked Questions - Households